History of Paraguay: Francia

 Upon its independence, Paraguay was underdeveloped in comparison with its neighbors.
 Most residents of Asunción and virtually all rural inhabitants were illiterate.
-University education was limited to the few who could afford studies at the National University of Córdoba, in present-day Argentina.
+University education was limited to the very few who could afford studies at the University of Córdoba, in Argentina.
 Very few people had any experience in government, finance, or diplomacy.
-The country was surrounded by hostile neighbors, from the indigenous tribes in the Chaco to the Argentine Confederation and the Empire of Brazil.
-Strong measures were needed to save the country from disintegration.
-José Gaspar Rodríguez de Francia served from 1811 until his death in 1840 and built a strong, prosperous, secure nation.
-Francia was popular with the lower classes of criollos and indigenous peoples.
-Despite his popularity, Francia's dictatorship trampled on human rights and imposed a police state based on espionage, threats and use of force.
-Under Francia, Paraguay underwent a social upheaval that overthrew the colonial elites.
+The country was surrounded by hostile neighbors, from the indigenous tribes of the Chaco to the Argentine Confederation and the Empire of Brazil.
+Strong measures were needed in order to preserve independence.

-After the uprising of 14–15 May 1811 which brought independence, Francia became a member of the ruling junta.
-Although the military had the real power, Francia attracted support from the nation's farmers.
+After the uprising of 14–15 May 1811, Francia became a member of the ruling junta.
+Although the landowners initially held the most power, Francia attracted support from the nation's peasants.
 Francia built his power base on his organizational abilities and his forceful personality.
 By outwitting porteño diplomats in the negotiations that produced the treaty of 11 October 1811 (in which Argentina implicitly recognized Paraguayan independence in return for vague promises of a military alliance), Francia demonstrated that he possessed skills crucial to the future of the country.
+Eventually, a Third National Congress was held on 3–4 October 1814 and replaced the two-man consulate with a one-man dictatorship, to which Francia was elected.